drewphillips/wine_app/README.md

 #Project 3: Wine App.

 Team Name: Wine not!
-Alexandra, kyle and Drew.
+Alexandra, Kyle and Drew.

 App Name: Wine'd Up!

-Tag line: Our app is GREAPE!
+Tag line: Our app is GRAPE!

 Mobil friendly website/app that is a learning tool for wines by location or grape.
-Each grape would be a instructional course that would concluded on a multiple chose test highlighting information leaned from the courses spanning the various types of wine.
+Each grape would have an instructional course that would concluded on a multiple chose test highlighting information leaned from the courses spanning the various types of wine.

 External Links: